gilgulgamesh/koreader-patches/README.md

  - coloured backgrounds, which this simple patch can't do
  - overlaying on top of another element such as a stock or modified progess bar.
 Works great with [statusbar-thin-chapter](https://gist.github.com/sebdelsol/16ab741b44b75a46cbceb133163bbab5)

+ - to do: merge them and add this as a toggle

 # 2 -quick-settings1.0+.lua

 Made from the first version of the patch